grnet/synnefo/docs/index.rst

 The following figure shows the whole Synnefo stack and how it interacts with multiple Ganeti clusters and the storage backends.
-Synnefo decouples the cloud from the cluster layer enhancing robustness, scalability, and ease of administration and upgrades without impacting VM stability.
+Synnefo decouples the cloud from the cluster layer, enhancing robustness and easing administration and upgrades without impacting VM stability.
 As shown in the figure below, Synnefo sits on the cloud layer:

 .. image:: images/snf-architecture.png
+   :width: 70%
    :target: _images/snf-architecture.png

 Synnefo manages multiple Ganeti clusters and different storage backends